 Zumba.
 Most guys have heard of it, but few know exactly what it is.
 A quick rundown of what Zumba isn't:

 Video of the Day

--- The speediest Roomba model
+- The speediest Roomba model

--- A brand of bath salts
+- A brand of bath salts

--- The Brazilian soccer team's top striker
+- The Brazilian soccer team's top striker

 It's a dance fitness program, which is the simple way to say it.
 More accurately, Zumba is the Huffington Post of cardio workouts.
 It unapologetically aggregates every other cardio dance workout in its path, consuming all.

 A single Zumba class might include salsa, merengue, cumbia, reggaeton, Arabian rhythms, country, samba, cha-cha-cha, belly dance, bhangra, soca, martial arts, belly dance, hip-hop, world rhythms and, possibly, the “Ickey Shuffle.”

-Zumba was brought to the United States in 1999 by Alberto “Beto” Perez.
+Zumba was brought to the United States in the 1990s by Alberto “Beto” Perez.
 Perez invented the workout as a 16-year-old aerobics instructor in his native Colombia when he forgot the music for a class and used an eclectic mixed tape instead.
+His students loved it.

 While there’s been no outside study of the gender breakdown of these dance classes that I know of, I’m willing to bet about 95 percent of the participants are female.
 The women I talked to while reporting this article said that they never or rarely see men in their Zumba classes.

 A Zumba Fitness spokesperson said the official numbers are 80 percent women and 20 percent men, but at least one Los Angeles studio owner agreed with my 95/5 assessment based on attendance there.

 The reasons for this are not just specific to Zumba — men in general prefer to work out alone, while women make up the majority of most cardio classes.
 But Zumba, as opposed to other dance classes like hip-hop and breakdancing, which at least get a smattering of dudes, seems especially unpopular with men.

 The question is: Why?
 Why don’t men Zumba?
 I set out to find the answer.
 As it turns out, there are a few reasons.
 And one of them involves mustard stains.

 What Zumba Classes Are Really Like